oracle/terraform-provider-oci/website/docs/d/golden_gate_connection.html.markdown

 * `jndi_connection_factory` - The Connection Factory can be looked up using this name. e.g.: 'ConnectionFactory'
 * `jndi_initial_context_factory` - The implementation of javax.naming.spi.InitialContextFactory interface that the client uses to obtain initial naming context. e.g.: 'org.apache.activemq.jndi.ActiveMQInitialContextFactory'
 * `jndi_provider_url` - The URL that Java Message Service will use to contact the JNDI provider. e.g.: 'tcp://myjms.host.domain:61616?jms.prefetchPolicy.all=1000'
+* `jndi_security_credentials_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the security credentials are stored associated to the principal.
+Note: When provided, 'jndiSecurityCredentials' field must not be provided.
 * `jndi_security_principal` - Specifies the identity of the principal (user) to be authenticated. e.g.: 'admin2'
 * `key_id` - Refers to the customer's master key OCID.
 If provided, it references a key to manage secrets.
 Customers must add policies to permit GoldenGate to use this key.
+* `key_store_password_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the kafka Ssl KeyStore password is stored.
+Note: When provided, 'keyStorePassword' field must not be provided.
+* `key_store_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the content of the KeyStore file is stored.
+Note: When provided, 'keyStore' field must not be provided.
 * `lifecycle_details` - Describes the object's current state in detail.
 For example, it can be used to provide actionable information for a resource in a Failed state.
 * `locks` - Locks associated with this resource.
 	* `message` - A message added by the creator of the lock.
 This is typically used to give an indication of why the resource is locked.